10 Free & Cheap Things to Do in Paihia

 7. Have some ice cream

-You can’t be in a seaside town without have ice cream on the beach.
+You can’t be in a seaside town without having ice cream on the beach.
 The Paihia go-to for a good range of ice cream is Cellini’s Ice Cream and Espresso.
 Or, if you take the ferry to Russell, be sure to have some of the Kapiti Ice Cream!

 8. While you are at it, eat some fish n’ chips too.